 While guns aren’t everybody’s cup of tea, heading down to a shooting range and venting some of your irritation at a paper cut-out of a silhouette can be surprisingly cathartic.
 So all you stress hoarders and tension gatherers, there’s no need to start your own fight club.

-They have summer camps for eight to 18-year-olds looking to work at 10-metre air rifle and air pistol shooting.
-Contact them for rates.
+They have summer camps for 8 to 18 year olds looking to work at 10-metre air rifle and air pistol shooting.

 With 31 shooting lines, the Guru Dronacharya Shooting Academy is equipped to handle a large number of shooters.
 You can go and pay as you shoot, or sign up for a 10-metre training course, or join with a one-month membership fee.
 The academy also sells air rifles, pistols and pellets.

-Contact them for membership pricing; keep in mind their fees have been raised dramatically in the past year.
+Contact them for membership pricing; keep in mind their fees have been raised dramatically in the recent past.
 The range is a little secluded, so we suggest you take a car.

 Featured photo courtesy: Anand Mohapatra/LBB